|

 The main

-Degman's improvement over it's predecessor is an application of new
+Degman's improvement over its predecessor is an application of new

 armor package.
 Explosive reactive armor blocks are mounted over the